san4ever/kpmg-assignment/coding/coding.md

-# Zone Printer demo application
+# Zone Display demo application

 This web application prints the Google Cloud datacenter it’s running on with information about where the datacenter is located (city, country and flag).